docker/docs/ee/ucp/admin/install/index.md

 ## Step 5: License your installation

 Now that UCP is installed, you need to license it.
-In order to use UCP you will require a Docker EE standard or advanced subscription, or you can test the platform with a free trial license.
+To use UCP you are required to have a Docker EE standard or advanced subscription, or you can test the platform with a free trial license.

 1. Go to the
     [Docker Store](https://www.docker.com/enterprise-edition)